dabane-ghassan/dabane-ghassan/README.md

 <h1 align="center">Hello 👋, I'm Ghassan</h1>
-<h3 align="center">A M.Sc. student in Bioinformatics with a specialization in software developement and data analysis.</h3>
+<h3 align="center">A M.Sc. student in Bioinformatics with a specialization in software development and data analysis.</h3>

 - 🌱 I’m currently learning **_computational neuroscience_, _machine learning_, and _bioinformatics_ (and pretty much everything else)**